 Other types of common forms of passive income include: workers’ compensation benefits, payments from pension/retirement plans, stock dividends, court settlements, jury duty pay, tax-exempt trust fund payments, royalties, contest prizes, and inheritance.

-If you have questions about passive income or the Social Security Income (SSI) or Social Security Disability Insurance (SSDI) application process, you can contact The Khaki Law Firm by calling (678) 798-8097 or reaching out via our website.
+If you have questions about the benefits of passive income and whether they impact the Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) application process, you can contact The Khaki Law Firm by reaching out via our website.

 Contact The Khaki Law Firm Today